 What are farmers saying about Kids on the Farm?

 While the Kids on the Farm program will make a concerted effort to facilitate tour bookings to all participating farms, please note that your registration does not guarantee you will be asked to host any farm tours.
 Information provided on the Registration Form is used to create each farm profile.
-Teachers choose which farms to visit with their classes based on the farm profiles in the Teacher’s Handbook.
+Teachers choose which farms to visit with their classes based on the farm profiles on the website.

 Want more information?